giteshk11/psychic-spork/README.md

 [https://634d542cbdabef2b3df4fea9--lively-halva-a645b7.netlify.app/](https://634d542cbdabef2b3df4fea9--lively-halva-a645b7.netlify.app/)

+## Note:

+- Please open in mobile view to get the best experience
+- While switch from desktop to mobile view quasar media queries doesn't work well, so just refresh and it will fix the UI

 ## Overview

 Created UI based on the sample design provided with the task.
 Using Quasar as the framework/css for building the UI